lohedges/trackr/README.md

 Graphcore website
 [here](https://www.graphcore.ai/hubfs/assets/pdf/Citadel%20Securities%20Technical%20Report%20-%20Dissecting%20the%20Graphcore%20IPU%20Architecture%20via%20Microbenchmarking%20Dec%202019.pdf?hsLang=en))
 advocates the use of an untimed warm-up iteration of any benchmark prior to timing.
-This is used to exlude any warm-up overheads from the results, ensuring that steady-state measurements are achieved.
+This is used to exclude any warm-up overheads from the results, ensuring that steady-state measurements are achieved.
 The following figure shows a comparison between the _cold_ threaded benchmarks shown previously and those run once the system was _warm_.